Christian-D2/wiki-branches/README.md

 # wiki-branches
-Python script that takes an Excel document of Wikipedia pages and creates a JSON tree to show the paths taken on
+Python script that takes an Excel document of Wikipedia pages and creates a JSON tree to show the paths taken on Wikipedia.

 First you need to locate your history file from your browser, roughly here: